-During the financial year, the Company has paid, or agreed to pay, a premium in respect of a contract of insurance insuring officers (and any persons who are officers in the future) against certain liabilities incurred in that capacity.
+a premium in respect of a contract of insurance insuring officers (and any persons who are officers in the future) against certain Peter's executive career also includes extensive experience in liabilities incurred in that capacity.
 Disclosure of the total amount of the premiums and the nature of the liabilities in respect of such insurance is prohibited by the contract of insurance.